afontainec/chinchay-docs/docs/docs/cli.md

 $ chinchay new coffee --frontend angular
 ```

 The views generated will correspond to angular components, services and routes for the Angular router.
-If its ran with `ejs` the equivalent files will be created but in ejs.
+If it's ran with `ejs` the equivalent files will be created but in ejs.

 If you are building an API with no frontend, you may disable it creating zero view files: